-No matter how much we kid ourselves, the real reason most of us go on holiday is to do absolutely nothing; although many popular destinations offer the opportunity to see some amazing sites, soak up the local culture, or participate in thrilling activities, the truth of the matter is we’re really just happy being able lie motionless on a beach, enjoying the sunshine for several days.
+No matter how much we kid ourselves, the real reason most of us go on holiday is to do absolutely nothing; although many popular destinations offer the opportunity to see some amazing sites, soak up the local culture, or participate in thrilling activities, the truth of the matter is we’re just happy being able to lie motionless on a beach, enjoying the sunshine for several days.

-We’ve all felt that creeping sense of guilt before, as we near the end of our holiday and become consumed by the realization that we haven’t really done anything.
+We’ve all felt that creeping sense of guilt before, as we near the end of our holiday, and become consumed by the realization that we haven’t done anything.
 This feeling can be particularly poignant if we’re in a country that offers a wealth of rich experiences beyond laying on a sun lounger and catching some rays.

 Luckily, if you know that doing nothing is your modus operandi on holiday, there are a few destinations that are perfectly geared towards catering to your needs; or lack of them!
 One such example is the Maldives, a small island cluster in the Indian Ocean renowned for its luxuriousness and hospitality.